thanhtruc26112005/Banking-Transactional/README.md

 ## Project Steps

 1. **Data Exploration & Deep Dive**
-   - Using Python to exploredatory the data
+   - Using Python to explore the data

 2. **Data Modeling in Power BI**
    - Imported and transformed data using Power Query